The PhD Program

 - The “Transferable Skills Program,” which provides skills for a future career in academia and beyond – including training for presentations, applications for third-party funding and project management.

-The study programs are certified on the basis of the European Credit Transfer and Accumulation System (ECTS), i.e. all doctoral researchers receive a certificate detailing their coursework and corresponding number of ECTS earned.
+The study programs are certified on an equivalent basis to the European Credit Transfer and Accumulation System (ECTS), i.e. all doctoral researchers receive a certificate detailing their coursework and corresponding number of ECTS equivalents earned.

 The language of the PhD program is English.